ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/Objects.md

     Point p = new Point();

 In this case, we used a default constructor (constructor that doesn't get arguments) to create a Point.
-All classes that doesn't explicitly define a constructor has a default constructor that does nothing.
+All classes that don't explicitly define a constructor has a default constructor that does nothing.

 We can define our own constructor: